 Social media led to social marketing and luckily it’s very easy to give credit where it’s due on these platforms that are designed for sharing.

 Facebook is pretty similar.
 If you share directly from the person or organization’s page the post will automatically come with “via _____” and tag whoever you shared it from.
 If the content wasn’t originally shared on Facebook but the company it’s from has a page, tag them in your own post.
-If they don’t simply mention the company, after all you are using a link so they are getting the attribution anyways. f
+If they don’t, simply mention the company, after all, you are using a link so they get the attribution anyways.

 Of course, there is LinkedIn.
 If someone shared the post directly on their LinkedIn page, I would recommend linking to it there before anywhere else.
 If you are sharing a piece of content from a person or company on LinkedIn, I would recommend tagging both if you can in your share.

-Even though it might be a bit of pain make sure to cite your sources.
+Citing your sources is easy and helps your brand cultivate relationships.
 Not only will it bother people if you are passing off their work/words as your own but it could also land you in hot water if they decide to get the law involved.
-Nobodies wants that.
-So instead of making enemies by sharing your fellow marketers content without credit, make friends and attribute appropriately.
+Nobody wants that.
+Instead of making enemies by sharing your fellow marketers’ content without credit, make friends, and attribute appropriately.

-Have you ever had anyone get testy over your use of their content?
-How was it was it resolved?
-Tell us about it in the comments section!
+- Have you ever had anyone get testy over your use of their idea/quote or otherwise?